 12 Ways To Spot A Puppy Farm

-1. If you see a puppy that you are interested in online, check to see how many other adverts have the same contact information.
+1. When you see a puppy that you are interested in online, check to see how many other adverts have the same contact information.
 Enter the phone number into a Google search to see how many adverts are connected to that specific number.
 Puppy farm sellers have a habit of using copy and paste descriptions so the details will be minimal and used for several different litters.
 Avoid sellers who have several litters advertised at the same time, especially if they are from different breeds of dog.

 2 Insist that you see the puppy at home.
 The seller might persuade you to meet at a service station or supermarket car park to reduce your journey…DON’T BE FOOLED BY THIS!